gfgprojects/ecowheataly/task1_2/scripts/readme.txt

 @Arianna, please add a line to this file, commit & push

+Eccomi!